bmuellerhstat/responsive-practice/README.md

-# Responsive Web Design: Practice
+# Responsive Web Design: Principles

 ## Intro
 This site follows a mobile-first design where it was designed primarily to fit on a mobile device.